OperationFman/portfolio/README.md

 ![Homepage](https://user-images.githubusercontent.com/42459707/217387931-7e98a3aa-8a43-4c44-8137-4ef341f43f64.png)

-Welcome to the repository for my portfolio website, here you can have a good look at my code and judge for yourself if you think my abilities are up to your expectations, or maybe you just want to see how it works.
+This repository is the host for my professional portfolio website, providing a comprehensive display of my coding abilities and showcasing the functionalities of the website.

 &nbsp;